 - Fat already in your body (stored fat)

 - Glycogen (a stored form of glucose) stored in your muscle cells and liver

 - Carbohydrates that you ingest before or during exercise

-Think of fuel source number 2, stored glycogen, like your reserve tanks.
+Think of fuel source number 2, stored glycogen, as your reserve tank.
 Your muscles store glycogen, which can be broken down and used to contract skeletal muscle when you need it.
 Your liver’s glycogen “reserve tank” of stored glucose can be used to maintain adequate levels of glucose in the blood.
-While your glycogen is a great source of quick fuel for sprints or a few short high-intensity efforts, these reserve tanks can only hold a certain amount of fuel.
-The average male (154 lbs) can store between 1600 and 2400 kcals of glycogen based energy in the muscle and liver combined.
+While glycogen is a great source of quick fuel for sprints or a few short high-intensity efforts, these reserve tanks can only hold a certain amount of fuel.
+The average male (154 lbs) can store between 1600 and 2400 kcals of glycogen-based energy in the muscle and liver combined.
 That translates to about 10-15 kcals per pound of body weight.
 This amount of fuel will be significantly depleted after only about 90 min of high-intensity exercise.
 What happens if your high-intensity exercise or competition is longer than 90 minutes, or if you start your athletic event with depleted glycogen stores?